open/close all folders

-- Consider the mere existence of a Pirates Of The Caribbean world in Kingdom Hearts II.
-It is a bit jarring, because it's done in a more realistic, grittier style than the anime/cartoon styles of the rest of the game. it's even Lampshaded.
+- Consider the mere existence of a Pirates of the Caribbean world, called Port Royal in Kingdom Hearts II.
+It is a bit jarring, because it's done in a more realistic, grittier style than the anime/cartoon styles of the rest of the game. it's even lampshaded.
 The protagonists are baffled upon landing on Port Royal and immediately comment that the world looks different.
-The same game also includes a world inspired by TRON, though the only live-action-style characters in that world are Tron himself and Sark.
-And perhaps because everything is blue and shiny, it meshes a bit better than Pirates.

 - One TV special with Backyard Sports characters had Chuck Downfield (animated) talking with live-action NFL stars.

 - Cosmic Osmo has a framed photo of himself with Jethro from The Beverly Hillbillies.